11 day Flinders Ranges, Arkaroola, Lake Eyre, Coober Pedy and Andamooka Tour

 DAY 3 and 4:Today we depart Wilpena Resort for Arkaroola via Wirrealpa, Wearing Gorge, and Balcanoona arriving at Arkaroola Wilderness Resort for lunch.

-While in Arkaroola we join the heart pumping world famous Ridge Top tour, the ultimate 4wd experience across the steep ridges of the ancient Flinders Ranges.
-We stay overnight Arkaroola Wilderness Resort.
+While in Arkaroola we can join the heart pumping world famous Ridge Top tour, the ultimate 4wd experience across the steep ridges of the ancient Flinders Ranges.
+(Optional tour) We stay overnight Arkaroola Wilderness Resort.

 DAY 5: Today we make our way to William Creek Hotel on the Oodnadatta Track.
 William Creek Hotel is the world’s most isolated pub and when we stop here you can indulge in a well-deserved Australian beer.
 The most important claim to fame for William Creek is that it is the smallest town in Australia and is located on Anna Creek Station, the world’s largest cattle station at 32,500 square kilometres.